International-Data-Spaces-Association/omejdn-daps/README.md

 The configuration consists of the following steps:

 1. Downloading Omejdn
-1. Generating a DAPS secret key and certificate
 1. Adjusting configuration files and registering connectors
 1. Starting the server